 ESMA issues positive opinion on short selling ban by Italian CONSOB

-The European Securities and Markets Authority (ESMA) has issued an official opinion agreeing to an emergency short selling prohibition, for a period of 90 calendar days, by the Commissione Nazionale per le Società e la Borsa (CONSOB) on net short positions in Banca Monte dei Pascha di Siena spa (BMPS) shares under the Short Selling Regulation.
+The European Securities and Markets Authority (ESMA) has issued an official opinion agreeing to an emergency short selling prohibition, for a period of three months, by the Commissione Nazionale per le Società e la Borsa (CONSOB) on all transactions which might constitute or increase net short positions on all shares traded on the Italian MTA regulated market, for which CONSOB is the relevant competent authority as well as to all related instruments relevant for the calculation of the net short position.

-ESMA considers that the current circumstances related to BMPS constitute adverse events or developments which constitute a serious threat to market confidence in Italy and that the proposed measure is appropriate and proportionate to address the threat to Italian financial markets.
+ESMA considers that the proposed measure is justified by the adverse events or developments which constitute a serious threat to market confidence and financial stability in Italy and that it is appropriate and proportionate to address the existing threat to market confidence in the Italian market.